gaurav-1410/Geospatial-Analysis-for-Electric-Charging-Station-Demand-in-Berlin/readme.txt

 1) Analysis of geospatial datasets for Berlin.
 2) Identification of high-demand areas for electric charging infrastructure.
-3) Use of advanced data visualization and mapping tools..
+3) Use of advanced data visualization and mapping tools.